Japan urges citizens to isolate as reports warn of 400,000 deaths

 ($1 = 107.0400 yen)

-(Reporting by Leika Kihara, Chris Gallagher, Antoni Slodkowski, Rocky Swift and Yoshifumi Takemoto; writing by Tim Kelly Editing by Peter Graff)
+(Reporting by Leika Kihara, Chris Gallagher, Antoni Slodkowski, Rocky Swift, Yoshifumi Takemoto and Daniel Leussink; writing by Tim Kelly; Editing by Peter Graff and Alex Richardson)

 ((tim.kelly@thomsonreuters.com; 81-3-4563-2738))